sewaneedata/betterfi-2024/README.md

 - To run the dashboard, you need the following 3 .RData files, `tn_tract_dash.RData`, `tn_data.RData`, and `total_lender_info.RData`. <br>
 - Once those 3 are in their proper file directory for the dashboard, the dashboard can be opened in the `BetterFiDashBoard` folder with `app.R`. <br>
 - Once `app.R` is opened you can simply click Run App at the top and it should work.

+### File Descriptions
+- `BetterFiDashBoard` - The dashboard is in here, simply open app.R and run app after running `tennesseemain.R`
+- `misc scripts and files` - This includes previous R scripts where we created maps and other testing with our code and model to make sure it was functional before the dashboard.
+- `.gitignore` - This file chooses what files and types of files to not push to github.
+- `betterfi-2024.Rproj` - This is our Rproject file
+- `requiredpackages.R` - This file installs all of the necessary packages to run all of our other scripts.
+- `coordinategen.R` - This file generates `total_lender_info.RData`, which is used by our other scripts.
+- `tennesseemain.R` - This file creates two datasets, `tn_data.RData` and `tn_tract_dash.RData`, which are both used by the dashboard.